The Best Mosquito Repellent Plants For Your Yard

 Avoid These Plants

 Some plants attract mosquitoes, including bamboo, taro, papyrus, water lilies, water hyacinths, and water lettuce.
 Avoid planting these if mosquitoes are a problem in your yard.

 For those with no or limited outdoor access, containers are a great way to grow desirable plants, like herbs or ornamental plants.

 Mosquito-repellant plants are a safe and sustainable way to keep mosquitoes away from your home.
 Next time you visit a home and garden store, consider purchasing one or multiple of these types of plants to try in your yard or garden.
 In the meantime, read more homeowner tips here.

 How To Get Rid Of Ants For Good

 Learn how to get rid of ants in your house, your kitchen and your yard.
 There are various chemical, as well as natural, means to say goodbye to these pests.

-Having a small backyard doesn’t have to limit the potential of your outdoor space.
-Check out these 15 ideas to turn your small yard into an oasis.
+A small backyard doesn’t have to limit the potential of your outdoor space.
+Review these 16 small-backyard ideas so you can take your yard to the next level.